nrigano/problem-solving-and-debugging-ios-0916/README.md

 It's good practice to insert logs as you write your code, long before any problem arises, so you can more easily visualize the flow of your program as it runs.
 An effective log should contain a brief description of where it is, what is going on, and what the contents are of relevant variables.
 Such a log message might look like this:

 ```
-addNewCustomerToDeliLine method in AppDelegate just called with customer dictionary:
+addNewCustomerToDeliLine method in Deli class just called with customer dictionary:
 {
 	"name" = "Kanye West",
 	"food" = "ham on ham with ham",